The 5 Best Hot Tubs for Your Backyard in 2022

 Best Inflatable Hot Tub

-A blow-up hot tub is an affordable, easy-to-install option, and the Coleman SaluSpa Inflatable Hot Tub Spa ($740) is one of the best inflatables on the market.
-It seats up to six and will help you relax via a bubbly massage system.
-The construction is solid thanks to a fortified exterior material that resists punctures and UV rays.
-If you’re not ready to invest time and money into a traditional above-ground hot tub, this is a great way to get your feet wet.
+A blow-up hot tub is an affordable, easy-to-install option, and the Coleman SaluSpa Inflatable Hot Tub Spa is one of the best inflatable hot tubs on the market.
+It seats up to six and will help you relax via a bubbly massage system, making it one of our favorite affordable hot tubs.